CenturyLinkCloud/PublicKB/Wordpress/getting-started-with-managed-wordpress.md

 **Q: Can I configure my own domain with CenturyLink Cloud WordPress as a Service?**

-A: You can [configure your own domain name](wordpress-custom-domain-configuration.md "WordPress Custom Domain Configuration") via the CenturyLink Cloud Portal.
+A: You can [configure your own domain name](wordpress-custom-domain-configuration.md "WordPress Custom Domain Configuration") via the CenturyLink Cloud Portal.chrom